Techture/weather-forecaster/README.md

 - clone repo
 - get an OpenWeather api key - https://openweathermap.org/api
 - run npm/yarn install
-- create a secrets.js file in the root of your project folder
+- create a secrets.js file in the src folder
 - add the below snippet to the secrets.js file

 ```html